 Year Climbed: 2001

 From the trailhead parking area, you want to locate an old road labelled as FS895.
-The actual access from US550 has been gated, closed an posted for many years now.
-So, from the parking area for the Idarado Mine, walk NW a short distance toward some old structures that were once support buildings to the mine and then from the northernmost structure head more west and hike uphill a little to intercept the old road.
+The actual access from US550 has been gated, closed and posted for many years now.
+So, from the parking area for the Idarado Mine, walk downhill a short distance initially, heading NW a briefly toward some old structures that were once support buildings to the mine and then from the northernmost structure head more west and hike uphill a little to intercept the old road.
 Hike generally NW along the road until you come to the creek in Commodore Gulch.
 Not wanting to have to find a way across in the early morning, we turned west and began following the stream course on the south bank hiking up through trees, gaining almost 400 feet in elevation.
 There will be another branch stream coming in from the left (SW) which is easier to cross.
-Do so and continue walking uphill following above the stream as it turns from a SW direction to almost north and comes to a small pond/lake at just above 12,480 ft.
+Do so and continue walking uphill following above the stream as it turns from a SW direction to northwest and comes to a small pond/lake at just above 12,480 ft.
 At about 11,700 ft., there's a nice bench area.
 In that vicinity you may pick up an old trail that leads up to the small lake, however, this entire area tends to be laced with game trails anyhow through all the lush tundra.

 From the small lake at 12,480 ft., follow the old trail NW up to Ptarmigan Lake, which does not come into view for some time.
 In fact, you don't really see the lake until you get above it.
 Around the lake and the smaller upper pond, there are old mining roads.
 From the low pass just south of the lake, hike west over gentle terrain and then contour NW to the south ridge of Telluride Peak.
 One of the old mining roads leads up in that direction.
 On our way up, we encountered several patches of snow at the very end of June.
 The remainder of the hike along the ridge is uneventful on tundra, embedded rock, scree & rubble.
 The most redeeming part of the ridge will be the fairly spectacular views off towards Telluride and the Black Bear Pass Road.
 This soft-rank summit is sequenced with T.7 and T.8 so if up to it, continue the hike on over too these two ranked summits.